-The land on which the first church was built at Morisset was purchased in 1911.
+The first church was built at Morisset was purchased on land purchased in 1911.
 We believe that the cost was about seventeen pounds ($35.00).
-The first service was held in June 1913 and the first wedding at about the same time, the couple had intended to be married in the Church of England, unfortunately it was blown down in a gale the week before!
+The first service was held in June 1913 and the first wedding at about the same time.
+The couple had intended to be married in the Church of England, unfortunately it was blown down in a gale the week before!
 (It’s an ill wind …)

 For many years services were conducted on a monthly basis by lay preachers and ministers from Toronto.
-In the early days travel would be on horseback or by sulky, then in the 1950’s by motorcar.
-A morning service would be conducted at Dora Creek after which the preacher would travel to Martinsville for lunch.
-A service at the Union Church there would follow with one at Morisset Hospital later in the afternoon.
-An evening service at Morisset and return home would bring this “Sabbath’s Day journey” to a close.
+In the early days travel was on horseback or by sulky, then in the 1950’s by motorcar.
+A morning service was conducted at Dora Creek after which the preacher would travel to Martinsville for lunch.
+A service at the Union Church there followed with one at Morisset Hospital later in the afternoon.
+Later an evening service at Morisset and return home bringing this “Sabbath’s Day journey” to a close.

 In September 1922 the Morisset Masonic Lodge signed a ten-year lease to use the Church building for their monthly meetings.
 The lease, a single foolscap sheet, required the Lodge to build an ante room onto the Church and:-

 “That in the event of the Lodge installing a new light, we (the church Trustees) will supply all benzine or

 A further ten-year lease was signed in January 1933.
 The Masonic fraternity ceased to use the church when their own lodge room was built in 1937.

 During this time mains electricity had arrived in Morisset and in September 1929 the church was wired to take advantage of this innovation.
 History does not tell us who kept the lighting plant.
 Additionally twelve pounds ($24.00) were spent on repairs to the building.